 When you are shipping machinery from the UK to the USA, you have the option of air or sea freight.
-While it takes longer, sea freight is more cost-effective, particularly for when you are handling heavier cargo.
-At Texas International Freight, we offer a number of solutions for your freight-forwarding needs.
+While it takes longer, sea freight is more cost-effective, particularly when you are handling heavier cargo.
+At Texas International Freight, we offer a number of solutions for your freight forwarding needs.

 Types of freight forwarding

 Around 90% of world trade is transported by sea, with 70% of that as cargo in containers.
 Most cargo imported to the United States will be shipped in containers and you can choose between full container load (FCL) and less-than-container load (LCL) depending on your shipment, budget and time scale.
 At Texas International Freight, we also offer break bulk and Ro/Ro for shipping heavy machinery or vehicles by sea.